About

 The details

 “I have a B.S. in Environmental Science with a concentration in plant ecology.
-I read in one of my books that you could make paper from plants.
-I tried it and I was hooked!
-I made paper all the time, continuously experimenting.
+At some point I read that you could make paper from plants, so I tried it—and was hooked.
+I made paper constantly, always experimenting.
 In 1997 I decided to be a vendor at the Portland Saturday Market.
-When I was thinking about what I’d sell I just thought, “I’ll make books”.
-In 1999 I had the privilege of working at Oblation Papers and Press, making paper for their bindings and wedding invitations.
-My beginning years were hybrid years where I made books out of the paper I made, that evolved into wedding albums and that into fine bindings.
-Along the way I’ve taken many classes all over the country, taught some classes along the way, became the 11th graduate of the fine binding program at AAB, had 2 amazing kids and started a business designing and installing butterfly gardens.” - Deborah
+When I was figuring out what to sell, I just thought, “I’ll make books.”
+In 1999 I worked at Oblation Papers and Press, making paper for their bindings and wedding invitations.
+Those early years were a hybrid—I made books from my own paper, which evolved into wedding albums, and eventually into fine bindings.